acumos/workbench/docs/mlwb-user-guide/project-component/project-wc-user-guide.rst

   	If there is no notebook associated already for a project then user can associate an existing notebook by clicking on the 'Associate Notebook' button.
 Or else, user has to click on the link button displayed on the right top corner of the Notebook section for same.
 On click event, a dialog box will appeared where user has to select the desired notebook from drop down and submit.
-  	On successful Notebook association, notebook will get displayed in the tablular list.
+  	On successful Notebook association, notebook will get displayed in the tabular list.

 	.. image:: images/associate-notebook-project.PNG